FalkorDB/GraphRAG-SDK/README.md

 # AI Agents with GraphRAG

 ### Orchestrator
 The GraphRAG-SDK supports Knowledge Graph-based agents.
-Each agent is an expert in the data it has learned, and the orchestrator orchestrates the agents.
+Each agent is an expert in his domain, and the orchestrator orchestrates the agents.

 Check out the example: